MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 |---------|---------|---------|
 |**Total storage**     | 100 GB        | 110 GB        |

 The 110 GB of storage is used by the three types of storage: database, log, and file.
 This tenant is 10 GB over in storage usage.
-Therefore, there is a deficit.
+Therefore, there's a deficit.
 This tenant should free up storage or purchase more capacity.

 ## Changes for exceeding storage capacity entitlements

 We're making changes for what happens when an organization's storage capacity is close to, or exceeds the capacity entitled or purchased via add-ons.

-Notifications for capacity approaching storage limits will be triggered when any of total legacy model storage has less than 15% of space available.
+Notifications for capacity approaching storage limits are triggered when any of total legacy model storage has less than 15% of space available.
 Another warning notification that admin operations could be impacted is sent when total legacy model capacity has less than 5% of space available.
 The final tier of notification is sent when the tenant is ‘in overage’ (storage usage exceeds capacity entitlements).
-This alerts the admin that the following operations are not available until there is available capacity present on the tenant.
+This alerts the admin that the following operations aren't available until there's available capacity present on the tenant.

 - Create a new environment (requires minimum 1 GB capacity available)
 - Copy an environment